stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 * An image is a read-only template with instructions for creating a Docker container.
 It contains:
     * An ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime
 * An image is create from a Dockerfile, a plain text file that specifies the components that are to be included in the container
-* Images are stored in a registry, such as DockerHub or AWS ECR
+* Images are stored in a registry, such as Docker Hub or AWS ECR

 ### Container Registries
-AWS ECR (EC2 Container Registry) is a managed AWS Docker registry service that is sercure, scalable, and reliable.
-ECR supports private Docker respositories with resource-based permissions using AWS IAM so that specific users or EC2 instances and access repositories and images.
+AWS ECR (EC2 Container Registry) is a managed AWS Docker registry service that is secure, scalable, and reliable.
+ECR supports private Docker repositories with resource-based permissions using AWS IAM so that specific users or EC2 instances and access repositories and images.
 Developers can use the Docker CLI to push, pull, and manage images.

 ### ECS Task Definitions
 * A Task Definition is required to run Docker containers in ECS
 * Task Definitions are text files in JSON format that describe one or more containers that form your application
-* Some of the parameters you can specify in a task defintion include:
+* Some of the parameters you can specify in a task definition include:
     * Which Docker images to use with the containers in your task
     * How much CPU and memory to use with each container
     * Whether containers are linked together in a task